-In the figure above, denoted by $^{(\dagger)}$, the latency between subsequent sets of FCU commands, in which $i\mathtt{cpu}\mathtt{csn}$ is high, can be variable.
-In fact, if the user wishes to perform back-to-back writes, $i\mathtt{cpu}\mathtt{csn}$ need not even be pulled high.
+In the figure above, denoted by^(†), the latency between subsequent sets of FCU commands, in which i_cpu_csn is high, can be variable.
+In fact, if back-to-back writes are desired, i_cpu_csn need not even be pulled high.
 The signal can remain low the entire time between these sets of commands.
-If $i\mathtt{cpu}\mathtt{csn}$ is driven high, it can be kept high as long as needed without restriction.
+If i_cpu_csn is driven high, it can be kept high as long as needed without restriction.
 When the signal is returned low, the next command is immediately processed by the FCU.